perrochon/gitmoo-goog/README.md

 It can be used as a daemon to keep in sync with a google-photos account.

-## Specific Changes in this Fork to closer replace Google Drive Sync
+## Specific Changes in this Fork to closer match Google Drive Sync behavior

 * Download photos with EXIF data (w/o location because Google strips location).
 * Use filenames from Google Photos to name files.